TomNisbet/nqsap-pcb/docs/_docs/design-500-ab-registers.md

 hard-coded to zero for the LSR (logical shift right) instruction.
 Note that H is not an actual register.
 It is simply a alternate way of reading the value of the B register.

+The logic that controls the Carry Flag input, whether from the ALU or the B register, is on the [ALU Module](../alu).
+The Carry Flag input for the H register is produced by the [Flags Module](../flags).

 [![A-B registers schematic](../../assets/images/ab-registers-schematic.png "A-B registers schematic"){:width="720px"}](../../assets/images/ab-registers-schematic.png)